todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 For example, the German copyright act states in Section 69b:
 Authors in employment or service relationships
-> (1) Where a computer program is created by an employee in the execution of his duties or following the instructions of his employer, the employer exclusively shall be entitled to exercise all economic rights in the computer program, unless otherwise agreed.
+> (1) Where a computer program is created by employees in the execution of their duties or following the instructions of their employer, the employers exclusively shall be entitled to exercise all economic rights in the computer program, unless otherwise agreed.

 Source: [German Copyright Act](https://dejure.org/gesetze/UrhG/69b.html)

-This means that all the software developed in this context is the property of the employer - i.e., the company the developer is working for.
+This means that all the software developed in this context is the property of the employers - i.e., the company the developers are working for.
 At least the German copyright act does not limit the proprietorship to code developed during working hours or within the company IT infrastructure, it only scopes the context.

-Secondly, a procedure is required to protect the company’s business interests as well as to protect the employee.
-Finally public code is like the business card of a company as well as of the developer who has written the code.
+Secondly, a procedure is required to protect the company’s business interests as well as to protect the employees.
+Finally, public code is like the business card of a company as well as of the developers who have written the code.

 #### Outbound CLA